ThisTestUser/FarLandsChronicles/Chapter 5 - The Great Beyond (1.12.2)/Part 1 - Fartherer-est Lands (no fix).md

 ![FarLandsDropBackForge](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch5/FarLandsDropBackForge.png)

 At the start of the farther lands, the terrain of the seed 2666171903307131136 drops down instead of up.
-Whether or not the terrain is drops or rises depends on the seed itself.
+Whether or not the terrain drops or rises depends on the seed itself.

 ![FartherDropForge](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch5/FartherDropForge.png)